isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/social-setup.md

 ## Upload the Video

 * Upload Video: Raw creative asset.
-See  [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
+See [standard specifications for supported ad types](https://www.tubemogul.com/ad-specs/).
 * Use Existing Video: Use a previously uploaded video to create a new ad.
 * Use YouTube Player: Copy and past the YouTube video URL link.
 (Use this option if you're interested in increasing YouTube channel views.
 Keep in mind the conversion is not typically 1 to 1)